paulmillr/nip44/README.md

 Spec copied from [github.com/nostr-protocol/nips](https://github.com/nostr-protocol/nips/blob/master/44.md).
 Audited on [2023.12](./audit-2023.12.pdf) by Cure53, Dr M. Heiderich, Dr. Mazaheri, Dr. Bleichenbacher.

+The implementations besides JS have not been audited: use at your own risk.

 | Language        | License       | Copied from                                |
 |-----------------|---------------|--------------------------------------------|
 | F#              | GPL 2         | https://github.com/lontivero/Nostra        |